Blog

 What is Quiet Quitting?
 Here’s How To Get Ahead of It

 From an overhead view, a woman is holding her head when stressed at work.
 She is sitting in from of her computer with her phone and a notebook by her side.
+What is Quiet Quitting Heres How to Get Ahead of It-2

 What is Quiet Quitting?

+While it doesn’t have a clear definition, quiet quitting is the act of completing the tasks outlined in a job description during expected working hours and drawing a hard line of pushing those boundaries.
 It is part of a larger trend where employees are resetting their own expectations of what they want out of a job.
 This blossomed during the COVID-19 pandemic during the Great Resignation and has lasted as employees start to return to the office.
-In many cases, it’s a totally reasonable feeling for a worker to have, especially if they feel they aren’t being heard at work, their time isn’t respected, or they don’t feel they can advance in their job and accomplish career goals.
+In many cases, it’s a reasonable feeling for a worker to have, especially if they feel they aren’t being heard at work, their time isn’t respected, or they don’t feel they can advance in their job and accomplish career goals.

 In either situation, employees drawing that hard line could indicate they:

-• Felt overworked and were beyond capacity
+• Feel overworked and were beyond capacity

 • Don’t feel motivated to work within your company